Solow Building: 2000s and 2010s

 Though Solow was able to attract additional tenants over the next year, the building continued to face problems, including in 2011, when all but one of the elevators between the lobby and 27th floor simultaneously failed.
 The same year, two tenants signed large leases, and Solow refinanced the building with a $625 million commercial mortgage-backed security (CMBS) loan from Deutsche Bank.
 Within two years, rental rates at the Solow Building were among the highest in Manhattan.
 By 2016, the building was 64 percent occupied by 26 companies.
 The Solow Building, along with 520 Madison Avenue and 65 East 55th Street, were among the Midtown buildings charging high rents.
 This was part of a trend in which buildings typically occupied by hedge funds and investment firms charged higher rents.
 The same year, Solow refinanced the building with a $1.2 billion mortgage from JPMorgan Chase.
 The loan was used to pay back the older CMBS loan from Deutsche Bank.
 A July 2016 appraisal valued the building at over $3.4 billion, making the property one of the most valuable office buildings in Manhattan.
 Solow finally decided on lowering rental rates for some vacant space in late 2017 after several large tenants such as Kohlberg Kravis Roberts, Providence Equity, and Silver Lake left the building.
 By 2018, the building had a 70 percent occupancy rate; Solow's son, Stefan Soloviev, attributed the increased occupancy rate to his own actions.

+2020s to present

 Following Sheldon Solow's death in 2020, Soloviev reorganized his late father's firm, and the newly constituted Soloviev Group took over operation of 9 West 57th Street.
+Soloviev added two swimming pools, several conference rooms, and a fitness center.
+Another restaurant, Cucina 8 1/2, replaced the old Brasserie restaurant in the basement in late 2021.
+By mid-2023, the building was 90 percent occupied, amid a general decline in office-building occupancy rates across New York City.
+The Real Deal attributed the building's high occupancy rate to its central location, as well as the fact that Soloviev was more involved with his tenants than his father had been.
+An amenity area on the 27th floor, and a health club, were completed in 2025 as part of a $40 million renovation.
+Kent Hospitality Group was hired that January to operate the tenant-only Vista restaurant.
+Billy Durney was also selected to operate a restaurant on the first floor, within the Brasserie space, which was to open later in 2025.
+Arch Amenities Group operated the health club and meeting spaces.